xwl42/tp/docs/UserGuide.md

 <box type="warning" seamless>

-* Missing fields:
-Duplicate Identifier (Student ID):
+Duplicate Identifier (Student ID) will cause the below error:
   `This student already exists in LambdaLab`
 </box>